-Sick Hamster - Signs and Treatment of Hamster Broken Bone
+Sick Hamsters: Signs and Treatment of Hamsters With Broken Bones

 Hamsters are usually pretty resilient, and you're not really going to see a broken bone very often, but when it happens it can be scary for you and your little guy.
 Broken legs aren't as big of a concern with larger animals because the vet can easily bandage and splint the limb, but with a hamster, the limbs are already so small.

 Generally, a broken limb is treated by letting the hamster relax and settle down, which the body naturally heals the bone.

 Common Causes of Broken Bones in Hamsters